-A FESCO in China: A Smart Move for Foreign Companies
+FESCO in China: A Smart Move for Foreign Companies

 China presents exciting opportunities for foreign companies looking to expand internationally.
 To enter the Chinese market, there are several important laws that a company must abide by during the establishment of a local presence.
 For many foreign companies trying to get the initial foot in the Chinese market, it may be a difficult task due to the lack of knowledge on local regulations and requirements.
 A FESCO can help.

-- The Role of a FESCO Agency in China
+- Licensed FESCO company in China

 A big one is that in order to hire local or foreign employees, all workers must be employed by a legal entity registered in Mainland China.